castorini/pyserini/docs/experiments-unicoil.md

 > Xueguang Ma, Ronak Pradeep, Rodrigo Nogueira, and Jimmy Lin.
 [Document Expansions and Learned Sparse Lexical Representations for MS MARCO V1 and V2.](https://cs.uwaterloo.ca/~jimmylin/publications/Ma_etal_SIGIR2022.pdf) _Proceedings of the 45th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2022)_, July 2022.

-In this guide, we start with a version of the MS MARCO passage corpus that has already been processed with uniCOIL, i.e., gone through document expansion and term reweighting.
+In this guide, we start with a version of the MS MARCO V1 passage corpus that has already been processed with uniCOIL, i.e., we have applied model inference on every document and captured the output (the sparse vectors).
-Thus, no neural inference is involved.
 For details on how to train uniCOIL and perform inference, please see [this guide](https://github.com/luyug/COIL/tree/main/uniCOIL).

 Quick Links: